zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ## Set values

-To write a value using MQTT you just need to send the value to set in the same topic where the value updates are published by adding the suffix `/set` to the topic (**READONLY VALUES CANNOT BE WRITE**).
+To write a value using MQTT you need to send the value to the /set API in the same topic where the value updates are published, by adding the suffix `/set` to the topic (**READONLY VALUES CANNOT BE WRITE**).

 Example with gateway configured with `named topics`:

-If I publish the value `25.5` (also a payload with a JSON object with the value in `value` property is accepted) to the topic
+To set the Heating setpoint of the node with id `4` located in the `office` to `25.5`.

 `zwave/office/nodeID_4/thermostat_setpoint/heating/set`

-I will set the Heating setpoint of the node with id `4` located in the `office` to `25.5`.
  To check if the value has been successfully write just check when the value changes on the topic:

 `zwave/office/nodeID_4/thermostat_setpoint/heating`